 - Fast,

-- And so flakey!
+- And so flaky!

 This pastry tastes pretty much exactly as the name describes.
-They feel fancy, but at the same time, they’re super fast and easy to whip up.
+They feel fancy, but at the same time, theyโre super fast and easy to whip up.
+These danishes make for a perfect fall weekend treat alongside a cup of coffee or tea.

 Storage

 They store great in the fridge for up to 5 days, so you can eat them all week long!
 Keep them in an airtight container or wrapped well in plastic wrap.
+Reheat them in a toaster oven for the best texture.

-MORE vegan BRUNCH RECIPES:
+MORE vegan Autumn RECIPES:

 - Maple Pecan Pumpkin Pancakes